ITISALLDATA/Motorcycle-Retail-Data-Analysis/README.md

 * Sales Trend Analysis: Evaluation of sales patterns over the months of 2024, focusing on quantities sold and profit generated.
 * Motorcycle-Level Performance: Analysis of the various motorcycles offered by Ayotola & Sons, assessing their contribution to sales, revenue, quantities sold, and profit in 2024.
-* Customer Loyalty: Evaluation of top customers in 2024 and their contribution to business growth.
+* Customer-Level Performance and Behavior: Evaluation of top customers in 2024 and their contribution to business growth.

-An interactive Power BI dashboard can be downloaded here.
+An interactive Power BI dashboard can be downloaded [here](https://drive.google.com/file/d/1Ps1y-dAj_d6pemnPIUIZPyl2WKGUe-7r/view?usp=drive_link).
-The SQL script s for creation of the database, preparing the data for dashboard can be found here.
+The SQL scripts that goes into the creation of the database can be found [here](https://drive.google.com/file/d/1_LDMMCA4Oqj36Ub5KBm1qm_K2v-1xZZ3/view?usp=drive_link).

 ## Data Structure and Overview
 The diagram below shows the entity relationship of the tables used in this analysis, extracted from the business's database.
 It consists of sales, customers, motorcycles, along with date and measure tables created in Power BI.